BuiltbyJaime/TerraNews/README.md

 ### 🎓 Technical Requirements

 - [x] **API Integration**
-       Uses both NewsAPI and Mediastack to fetch and display real-time news data
+       Uses NewsAPI to fetch and display real-time news data

 - [x] **At least three features from the feature list:**